akhil14shukla/Bandit-Keys/README.md

 Bandit4 password : pIwrPrtPN36QITSp3EQaw936yaFoFgAB

 Bandit5 password : koReBOKuIDDepwhWk7jZC0RTdopnAYKh    (-- marks end of options in bash, so : cat -- -file00 )

+Bandit6 password : DXjZPULLxYr17uwoI01bNLQbtFemEgo7    (find . -size 1033c    , then using cat to read that 1 file)